Hidden-Histories/Public-Resources/documentation/UsingPorPOIse_REF-Layer-POI-Properties.md

 * **Relative location**: The location of the POI relative to your body.
 This is a comma separated list of the x =east-west, y = up-down, z = north-south values.
   * Your body's position is at 0,0,0 with y=0 being your eye level.
   * **These values override the Lat/Lon values and the Absolute altitude and Relative altitude values.**
-  * Note however that although the distance from your body is stable, and the distance and orientation of POIs in a layer are stabel *with respect to each other*, the orientation of all the POIs with respect to the cardinal directions is *not* stable.
-They will rotate around you so that for instance a POI you place at 0,0,5 which should be 5 meters due north of you could be anywhere in a circle of 5 meters radius around you.
+  * Note however that although the distance from your body is stable, and the orientation of POIs in a layer are stable *with respect to each other*, the orientation of all the POIs with respect to the cardinal directions is *not* stable and can appear anywhere in a circle around you.
+  * Say for instance you place POI_a at 0,0,5 and POI_b at 0,0,-5.
+POI_a *should* be 5 meters due north of you, and POI_b *should* be due south of you.
+They will always be 180° away from *each other,* but may be anywhere in a circle of 5 meters radius around you.
 * **Scaling factor**: This value scales the POI's geometry in all three dimensions.
 * **Vertical rotation**: This value allows you to rotate the POI's geometry around the vertical Y axis.
 * **Relative angle**: If this value is set to Yes, the POI's geometry will always be turned so that the front side always faces the user.
 Useful if you have images that should always face the viewer, no matter where they are.